tkmsaaaam/browser-operator/tdnet/README.md

   npm run start
 ```

-- then to be downloaded some details to `./downloads`.
+- then to be that gazettes are downloaded to ./downloads.

 ## Caution